Developer Course - 10 weeks

 The range is broad due to the small class size so teachers can manage different skill levels up to advanced.

-However the minimum skill level is to feel confident centring and pulling up a small piece of clay.
-If you don’t think you’re quite ready for the Developer, our Beginner course would be the perfect refresher to get you up to speed.
+This is aimed at intermediate potters so the minimum skill level is to feel confident centring and pulling up a 500g piece of clay.
+If you don’t think you’re quite ready for the Developer, our Beginner course would be the perfect refresher to get you up to speed as that’s our “nail the basics” foundation level offering.

 -